Call us: 03332 413 203 | E-mail: contact@cmgroupuk.com

 use late payment legislation

-Having a late payment interest clause in your T&Cs is a must for any business, but I would highly recommend aligning any late payment interest with Late Payment Legislation.
-This allows you to charge 8% above Bank of England base rate (a fairly substantial figure which is meant to be punitive, not compensatory), but it also allows for compensation and third part debt recovery fees to be added to a debt.
+Having a late payment interest clause in your T&Cs is a must for any business, but I would highly recommend aligning any late payment interest with the Late Payment Act .
+This allows you to charge 8% above Bank of England base rate (a fairly substantial figure which is meant to be punitive, not compensatory), but it also allows for compensation and additional recovery costs to be added to a debt if the compensation amount does not cover all your costs.

-When should late payment legislation come into play?
+When should your right to charge interest come into play?

 Once you have chased for payment to no avail, inform your customer that this is a road you will be forced to go down, and one you are legally entitled to.
 Often just the indication that interest will be added to the outstanding amount will spur customers into paying.